Government student loans for undergraduates

 - If you are classified as a part-time student, you will be due to start repaying your loan in the April after you leave your course or the April that falls four years after the first day of your course (even if you’re still studying), whichever comes first.

 - If you are classified as a full-time student, you will be due to start repaying your loan in the April after you complete or leave your course.
 If you finish or leave your course before April 2016, you won’t start making repayments until after this date.

 - Please see the Student Loans Company Repayments website or contact the Student Advice Service.

-- Note: Birkbeck’s 3-year evening BA/BSc/LLB degrees, 2-year evening Foundation degrees and some of our Certificates of Higher Education are classified as full-time study; all other undergraduate programmes are classified as part-time study.
+- Note: Birkbeck’s 3-year evening study BA/BSc/LLB degrees, 2-year evening study Foundation Degrees and some of our Certificates of Higher Education are classified as full-time study; all other undergraduate programmes are classified as part-time study.

 Interest charges on your student loan